fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork26.md

 ## Assignment

 * Log in to the server.
-* From your home directory, navigate to `csci112_spring2024/classwork/week15/mon/`, creating directories `week15` and `mon` if necessary.
+* From your home directory, navigate to `csci112_fall2024/classwork/week13/fri/`, creating directories `week13` and `fri` if necessary.
-* Copy the file `/public/classwork/week15/mon/realloc.c` into your directory.
+* Copy the file `/public/classwork/week13/fri/realloc.c` into your directory.

 Fill in the three `TODO` items so that the program attempts too allocate an array of ints on the heap, and if successful, then attempts to reallocate the same data to